Ritz Brothers: Nightclubs and television

-The Ritz Brothers left Hollywood in 1943 to concentrate on their nightclub act and personal appearances, and made guest appearances on network television in the 1950s.
+The Ritz Brothers left Hollywood in 1943 to concentrate on their nightclub act and personal appearances.
+In the 1950s they made guest appearances on network television (including All Star Revue, a 1952 comedy hour broadcast live, in which the Ritzes dominated the action and earned rave reviews).
 They soon became a top Las Vegas attraction.
 In 1958 Harry participated in a sketch-comedy LP, Hilarity in Hollywood (also known as Hilarity in Hi-Fi).

-The Ritzes were appearing at New Orleans Roosevelt Hotel in December 1965 when Al died of a sudden heart attack.
+The Ritzes were appearing at the New Orleans Roosevelt Hotel in December of 1965 when Al died of a sudden heart attack.
 Harry and Jimmy were devastated, as the trio had always been close.
-The two surviving brothers continued the act, and appeared together in several films.
+The two surviving brothers continued the act and appeared together in several films.
 The last appearances of the Ritz Brothers as a team (minus Al) were in the mid-1970s films Blazing Stewardesses and Won Ton Ton, the Dog Who Saved Hollywood, a spoof of the old Rin Tin Tin and Lassie movies.
-In Blazing Stewardesses the Ritzes were cast as replacements for The Three Stooges, who dropped out of the film when Moe Howard's declining health forced the trio to cancel.
-(Contrary to many accounts, Moe was still alive when Blazing Stewardesses filmed in March 1975; he was too ill to work.
-Moe died in early May of that year; Blazing Stewardesses opened a month later in June 1975.)
+In Blazing Stewardesses the Ritzes replaced The Three Stooges, who dropped out when Moe Howard's declining health forced the trio to withdraw.
+(Contrary to many accounts, Moe was alive when Blazing Stewardesses filmed in March 1975, but was too ill to work, and died in May of that year; Blazing Stewardesses opened a month later, in June of 1975.)
 Harry and Jimmy made semi-regular appearances on the 1970 television revival of the comedy-themed game show, Can You Top This? and made a lively encore appearance on television, as guests on Dick Cavett's PBS talk show.

-In 1979, television producer Garry Marshall (Happy Days, Laverne & Shirley) prepared an American version of the British sitcom Are You Being Served?.
+In 1979, television producer Garry Marshall (Happy Days, Laverne & Shirley) prepared an American version of the British sitcom Are You Being Served?
 The British series was set in the venerable Grace Bros. department store, owned by the elderly Mr. Grace (Harold Bennett).
 The American adaptation, retitled Beane's of Boston, cast Harry Ritz as the owner, Mr. Beane.
-The pilot did not sell.
+In the pilot, which did not sell, Tom Poston plays the role and Harry Ritz does not appear.

 Harry's final months were plagued by Alzheimer's disease; Jimmy Ritz died in 1985 shortly before Harry, but Harry's health was so delicate that he was never told of his brother's death.
 Harry died five months later.

 The brothers were entombed in Hollywood Cemetery, now called the Hollywood Forever Cemetery in Hollywood, California.
 They are entombed near each other in the Hall of David Mausoleum.